September 25, 2018

 RE: AB 1921 (Maienschein) – CalWORKs: housing assistance

 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports AB 1921 (Maienschein).
-This bill would provide that as part of the CalWORKS program, a homeless family that has used all available liquid resources in excess of $100 is eligible for homeless assistance benefits to pay the costs of temporary shelter of up to 16 cumulative calendar days every 12 months, instead of the current limited 16 consecutive calendar days every 12 months.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports AB 1921 (Maienschein) and respectfully requests your signature.
+This bill would provide that as part of the CalWORKS program, a homeless family that has used all available liquid resources in excess of $100 is eligible for homeless assistance benefits to pay the costs of temporary shelter for up to 16 cumulative calendar days every 12 months, instead of the current limited 16 consecutive calendar days every 12 months.

-AB 1921 (Maienschein) would help get families off the street and into stable housing by allowing families to use these benefits on non-consecutive calendar days.
+AB 1921 (Maienschein) would help families off the street and into stable housing by allowing them to use applicable shelter benefits on non-consecutive calendar days.
 This would be highly beneficial to thousands of California families who are currently living in unstable housing conditions.

-Pediatricians across the state urge you to vote AYE on AB 1921 (Maienschein).
+Pediatrician members of California AAP Chapters 1,2,3 and 4 statewide respectfully urge your signature on AB 1921 (Maienschein).
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

-AAP-CA Leadership; CEO Kris Calvin; Lobbyist Lydia Bourne; Policy Analyst Ozge Dogan, MD
+AAP-CA Leadership; CEO Kris Calvin; Lobbyist Lydia Bourne